 vii.
 Child Sex Abuse material

-In fact, in a democratic country like India citizens should come forward on their own to assist the law enforcing agencies to ensure action against crimes.
-During my sojourns in some advanced countries, I have seen how common citizens proactively inform the authorities about criminal activities and the latter take appropriate action.
+In fact, in a democratic country like India, citizens should come forward on their own to assist law enforcement agencies in ensuring action against crimes.
+During my sojourns in some advanced countries, I have seen how common citizens proactively inform the authorities about criminal activities, to help the latter take appropriate action.

-If Indian citizens similarly come forward to assist the administration, it must be whole-heartedly welcomed.
-However, every citizen can do so without the need for ‘registering’ as volunteers.
+If Indian citizens similarly come forward to assist the administration, it must be welcomed.
+However, any citizen can do so without the need for ‘registering’ as a volunteer.

-The fear of misuse or even abuse of this scheme is strengthened when one looks at the list of cybercrimes that the volunteers would identify, flag and report on.
-There is no mention of the parameters against which the volunteer is to judge and decide if the contents of a particular post actually fall in the categories of the listed crimes, especially with regard to the first six categories.
+The fear of abuse of this scheme is strengthened when one looks at the list of cybercrimes that the volunteers would identify, flag and report on.
+There is no mention of the parameters against which the volunteer is to judge and decide if the contents of a particular post actually fall in the categories of the listed crimes, especially about the first six categories.

-Thus, if in the subjective opinion of a volunteer the contents of a social media post is against “the sovereignty and integrity of India, defence of India, security of the State, friendly relations with foreign States, etc., etc.” the volunteer could report against that person.
-It is obvious that based on such complaints the writer of that post could be hauled over the coals for something that may at some future date prove to be a mere criticism of some policies of the government.
+Thus, if in the subjective opinion of a volunteer the contents of a social media post are against “the sovereignty and integrity of India, defence of India, security of the State, friendly relations with foreign States, etc., etc.” the volunteer could report against that person.
+It is obvious that based on such complaints the writer of that post could be hauled over the coals for something that may at a future date prove to be a mere criticism of the policies of the government.

-In India, thanks to the false but relentless ultra-nationalist propaganda against liberal thinkers, human rights activists and unbiased journalists, the demarcation between being anti-government and anti-national has been increasingly getting blurred.
+In India, thanks to the false but relentless ultra-nationalist propaganda against liberal thinkers, human rights activists and unbiased journalists, the demarcation between being anti-government and anti-national have been getting increasingly blurred.
 Of late, it has almost become a routine for the police to use the draconian sedition law against anyone criticising the government.

-In such a scenario it is more than probable that the so-called Cybercrime Volunteers will flag as “guilty or suspicious” any social media post critical of government policies in respect of security, defence or external affairs, or on religious fundamentalism and such other issues.
-Such reports would provide enough excuse for the Police to swing into action against the originators of those posts, and those who share them.
+In such a scenario it is more than probable that the so-called Cybercrime Volunteers will flag as “guilty or suspicious” any social media post critical of government policies on security, defence or external affairs, or on religious fundamentalism and other issues.
+Such reports would provide enough excuse for the Police to swing into action against the originators of those posts and those who share them.